fluidex/fluidex.github.io/content/pages/about/index.en.md

 ### Trading without latency

-In a DEX on layer 1, users need to interact with smart contracts and only after a...
+In a DEX on layer 1, users need to interact with smart contracts and a trade is viewed valid only after it's included in a block and submitted on chain.
+However, FluiDex offers a CEX-ish trading experince and can process users' orders immediately.
+Users don't need to wait to know whether a trade succeed or not.

 ### Lower costs

-ZK-Rollup compresses transaction data so as to lower average gas fee.
+ZK-Rollup compresses transaction data so as to have lower average gas fee.

 ### Professional trading experience